Data protection in Austria: overview

 If the data subject is already aware of this information there is no such obligation.
-Further information must be provided if processing in good faith requires it.
-It is definitely required if:
+Further information must be provided if processing in good faith requires it, in particular, if:

-If the data is transferred within the controller's business or from a different controller, rather than collected by questioning the data subject, in certain cases the controller has no obligation to inform the data subject about the data transfer.
+If data is transferred within the controller's business or from a different controller, rather than collected by questioning the data subject, in certain cases the controller has no obligation to inform the data subject about the data processing.
 This exception applies:

 If the processing is required by law.